Tips for Choosing The Right Wedding Photographer

 Other aspects of being a professional is in how they run their business.
 How much experience do they have?
 Have they registered their business and do they have insurance?
 Are they clear in telling you what they're going to give you?
 If you're paying them money, those things are important.

 "My photos were gorgeous and I loved them!
 But the photographer was still a college student and didn’t have a business set up yet, so the whole experience was reallllyyyy unprofessional and I worried if I could trust him to do what he said he would!"

 "The photographer we chose for the wedding had also done our engagement photos and we loved those!
 Fast forward a year and she was transitioning from photography to pursue a different business and we were one of her last weddings she shot.
 There were a few lovely photos from the day but the majority seemed mediocre.
 It was evident the photographer had "checked out" and didn't seem to put forth the same amount of effort she did previously.
 It's heartbreaking thinking about the photos we could have had if our photographer was fully invested."

-The last story was a really interesting situation.
-Most photographers in this situation would have still delivered excellent photos, but you never know.
+The last story was a really sad situation.
 This is why communication is important!
 If your photographer is transitioning from wedding photography to something else, don't be afraid to talk to them about your concerns.
 It's your wedding day and you want to get the best service possible.